How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 Total: 3–5 hours of active work plus 2–5 days of waiting.

-With Voice Intake (The Sayify Way)
+With Voice Intake (The Sayify Process)

 - AI produces summary, extracted data, red flags, and recommended next steps (instant)